Tips To Maintain Focus While Driving

 It is a multitasking, second-screen kind of world.
 Self-driving cars should be here by now, but they aren’t quite there yet.
 Those two facts add up to a great deal of pain, fatalities and loss due to drivers who were distracted by mobile devices.
-To fight this trend, the U.S. DOT’s initiative Distraction.gov has numerous great resources in an attempt to make it clear to drivers exactly how dangerous it is to multitask behind the wheel.
+To fight this trend, the U.S. DOT’s initiative Distraction.gov has numerous great resources in an attempt to make it clear to drivers exactly how dangerous it is when you lose focus while driving.

 Here are the sobering facts: *More than 4,000 people were killed or injured by distracted driving in 2012.
 That number has been increasing steadily as new technologies come online and additional demands are made on commuters.
 Around 1 in every 10 drivers under 20 years old who were involved in fatal crashes were distracted.
 At any given moment, more than 660,000 drivers are attempting to use mobile devices while they drive.
 It is a senseless and pointless waste of life and there is no reason it cannot end right now.
 It is not lack of attention but lapses of attention that destroy many thousands of lives every year.